What’s a life coach?

 I just had blind trust and hope that this would make a difference for me.
 Luckily, I made a great choice anyway.

-Here’s what I would have liked to know before I started.
+Here’s what I would like to have known before I started.

 I’ve written this so your first experience of life coaching doesn’t have to feel like you’re bungee jumping off a bridge into a river!